 This course provides an overview of statutory, administrative and case law affecting Illinois school districts.
 Legal issues addressed include: powers and duties of the school board; compliance with open records and open meetings laws; teacher tenure, evaluation, reduction-in-force, and for cause dismissal; collective bargaining and labor dispute resolution; legal aspects of supervision, teacher/school liability, common law and statutory immunities; mandated child abuse reporting.
 Student issues include state law requirements pertinent to residency; discipline, drugs/weapons offenses, suspension and expulsion; federal and state student confidentiality laws.
 (Hirsman)

 This course considers how patents impact access to medicine in today’s global economy.
 While there are many issues that impact access to medicine, patents are the highlight here because patents are often poorly understood, yet have an enormous impact on access to medicine.
 After all, the existence of a life-saving or sustaining drug is essentially of no utility if it is priced beyond reach.
 This class aims to broaden students’ consideration of different views of patents in the context of exploring a growing web of international agreements that require nations to adopt specific types of patent laws that have implications for the cost of drugs.
 No prior knowledge of patents or international law is required, although students will learn some aspects of each by the conclusion of the course.
 Student grades will be based on class participation and a final project that does not require outside legal research; there will be no final exam.
-This is a 1L perspective elective open only for 1L students.

 This seminar examines the laws and legal system of a different country each year and consists of a semester-long class and a required field study and service component over spring break.
 Past countries of study have included Tanzania, India, Thailand, South Africa, and Turkey.
 This unique team-based experience actively engages students in the learning process.
 Students, working in teams under faculty direction, conduct research, make class presentations, organize the field study and service components of the course, develop group research proposals, and produce scholarly papers, several of which have been published.